olinjs/olinjs/lessons/11-build-process/README.md

 - [What is Babel the Javascript Compiler](http://www.programwitherik.com/what-is-babel-the-javascript-compiler/)

 ### Bundlers
 You may have noticed that as the client-side portions of your apps get bigger, dealing with importing scripts, CSS, and images becomes a huge pain in the @#$.
 Wouldn't it be nice if we could require files like we can on our server?
-Well, do I have good news for you -- That's just what ```Browserify``` and ```webpack```.
+Well, do I have good news for you -- That's just what ```Browserify``` and ```webpack``` do.

 ##### Browserify
 ![Browserify](http://derickbailey.com/wp-content/uploads/2014/06/NewImage.png)